The Channel Islands by bike: Jersey, Guernsey and Sark

 Day 6: Guernsey West Coast Loop (28 km / + 515 m)

 Today the route takes you through a bucolic landscape and you cycle through the hills, through pretty pastures before reaching the beautiful bay of Rocquaine which shelters the mysterious island of Lihou and its ruins of the old priory.
-On the way back, you take the Talbot Valley and visit the charming parish of Saint-Andrew, located in the heart of the island.
-Night in Saint-Peter.
+On the way back, you take the Talbot Valley and you can visit the charming parish of Saint-Andrew, located in the heart of the island.

 Day 7: return to Saint-Malo